Online Noncredit Course

 Registered Students will receive Login Instructions Prior to the Introductory Week

-A few weeks prior to the Iintroductory Week, those registered for the course will be sent an email from UNH with instructions on how to log into the Blackboard system.
+A few weeks prior to the Iintroductory Week, those registered for the course will be sent an email from UNH with instructions on how to log into the Canvas system.
 The email will come from the UNH domain (@unh.edu).
 (Note: if you do not see this email, you should check your junk mail folder and/or set your email preferences to receive email from unh.edu.)
 Once you receive the email, please be sure to follow the directions in this email carefully.

 The Instructor, Jeri Zezula, will send